-5 key takeaways from the Murdaugh murders trial
+5 Key Takeaways From the Murdaugh Murders Trial

 Prosecutors used telephone calls, text messages, videos, car navigation data and even step counts based on cellphone tracking to call into question Murdaugh’s account of his whereabouts on the night of the killings.

-But their case has been hampered by a lack of physical evidence.
+But they offered little physical evidence.
 Investigators haven’t found the family-owned rifle that they say was used to kill Maggie, nor have they found the shotgun used to kill Paul Murdaugh.

-No blood was found on the white T-shirt that Murdaugh was wearing when police arrived after he called 911 — it would have been covered in blood and body matter, his lawyers argued — and the DNA of an unknown man was discovered under Maggie’s fingernails.
+No blood was found on the white T-shirt that Murdaugh was wearing when police arrived after he called 911 — it would have been covered in blood and body matter if he were guilty, his lawyers argued — and the DNA of an unknown man was discovered under Maggie’s fingernails.

-Murdaugh’s lawyers sought to portray the police investigation as sloppy, mentioning that some location data on his wife’s phone from the day of the killings had been overwritten.

-Defense lawyers also noted that police had issued a statement in the days after the killings saying that no immediate threat to the public existed.
+Defense lawyers also noted that police issued a statement after the killings saying that no immediate threat to the public existed.
 That was an indication, they argued, that authorities were investigating only Murdaugh.

 One defense lawyer, Jim Griffin, said police “failed miserably in investigating this case.”
 Murdaugh would have been vindicated, he added, “had they done a competent job.”